cantaloupe-project/cantaloupe/README.md

 ### KakaduProcessor

-KakaduProcessor uses the `kdu_expand` and `kdu_jp2info` binaries -- part of the proprietary [Kakadu](http://www.kakadusoftware.com) toolkit -- to efficiently process JPEG2000 source images.
-This processor performs well with even very large JP2s.
+KakaduProcessor uses the `kdu_expand` and `kdu_jp2info` binaries -- part of the [Kakadu](http://www.kakadusoftware.com) toolkit -- to efficiently process JPEG2000 source images.
+This processor performs well even with large JP2s.

 Although it does support some other operations, `kdu_expand` is mainly a decompression tool, and Cantaloupe uses only this aspect of it, doing the rest